Patient education: Blood in the urine (hematuria) in children (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Acute cystitis in children older than two years and adolescents
+Acute cystitis: Clinical features and diagnosis in children older than two years and adolescents

 Clinical features and diagnosis of nephrolithiasis in children

-Clinical features and diagnosis of urinary tract infections in infants and children older than one month
+Urinary tract infections in infants and children older than one month: Clinical features and diagnosis

 Evaluation of gross hematuria in children